 The best way to teach discipline to a dog is undoubtedly not by punishing, yelling or hitting the dog.
 The dog needs to get the accurate education from his the owner – by emphasizing the active elements of the dog and not by installing the owner’s authority – as it does not teach the dog the value of rules and commands based on dogs’ merits, but instead he will end up understanding them only based on the owner’s power.

 Therefore, it is all about building leadership and energy – not the control over the dog.
 Besides, anyone having a dog must understand the limitations that the specific dog breed has it, as regards to learning, energy and obeying capacities.

 The owner must support the dog understanding how people live, and adopt him into the unexplored before the human’s world – by balancing his animal with the humanoid needs.
 The right teaching approaches and discipline can only do this.
 Affection and love of the humans towards the dog is an essential element of the dog learning process.
 As the owner and personal dog trainer keeping yourself calm, empathic and consistent in leadership are crucial too.

 These five following practices are proven to help any dog owner/trainer handle dog’s behaviors and keep him disciplined:

 1) Walk with your dog for at least 30 minutes in the morning daily

 Walking with your dog for at least 30 min in the morning for each day will improve your dog’s body and mind.

 2) Provide your dog a daily mind training by keeping rules, boundaries & limitations

-In the end give your dog love to show a reward about the positive achievements.
+In the end, give your dog love to show a reward for positive achievements.